Kenney Jones: Guest appearances

 Jones has been featured on recordings as a guest drummer on many recording sessions, including appearances on albums by Rod Stewart, The Rolling Stones, Ronnie Wood, Roger Daltrey, Andy Fairweather-Low, Joan Armatrading, Keith Moon, Marsha Hunt, Mike Batt, Pete Townshend, Chuck Berry, Jerry Lee Lewis, David Essex, John Lodge and Wings.
 He was also on a Top of the Pops performance with Status Quo, performing their 1986 hit single, "Red Sky".

 Outside music

 Outside of music, Jones is a fan of polo.
 He has become an accomplished polo player and is the owner of Hurtwood Park Polo Club, in Ewhurst, Surrey.

 On behalf of Small Faces and in memory of his late colleagues Steve Marriott and Ronnie Lane, Jones established a children's charity, the Small Faces Charitable Trust, in 1999.

 Jones is a supporter of the Conservative Party, and recorded a song called "Mr Brown" written by Robert Hart, criticising the tax policies of the then Chancellor of Exchequer Gordon Brown.
 He has also performed in support of the Countryside Alliance.

-Jones' memoir, Let the Good Times Roll: My Life in Small Faces, Faces, and The Who, was released in September 2018 (ISBN 9781250193568).
+Jones' memoir, Let the Good Times Roll: My Life in Small Faces, Faces, and The Who, was published in September 2018 (ISBN 9781250193568).